wp-plugins/questions/README.txt

 * Added pariticipiants option "No restrictions"
 * Added filters for default on $participiants_restrictions
 * Added filters for texts
-* Added swedish language files (Thanks to Elger Lindgren)
+* Added swedish language files (Thanks to Remco Wesselius)
 * Added persian language files (Thanks to Hos3in)
 * Code enhancements (Thanks to Frank Bültge)